Information Storage in the Stochastic Ising Model: Storing for Exponential Time in Inverse Temperature

-\begin{IEEEproof} Partition the grid into monochromatic horizontal stripes (whose spins are specified later) such that: \begin{enumerate} \item the top and bottom stripes are of width 1; \item intermediate stripes are of width 2; \item the stripes are separated by all-minus walls of width 2 (larger widths are allowed only at the separation between the top stripe and the one right below it, in order to preserve a minimal distance of at least 2; for simplicity on notation, throughout the proof we assume that all these widths are exactly 2). \end{enumerate} The partitioning is illustrated in Fig. \ref{FIG:Stripe_Scheme}.
+\begin{IEEEproof} Partition the grid into monochromatic horizontal stripes (whose spins are specified later) such that: \begin{enumerate} \item the top and bottom stripes are of width 1; \item intermediate stripes are of width 2; \item the stripes are separated by all-minus walls of width 2 (larger width is allowed only in the separation between the top stripe and the one right below it, in order to preserve a minimal distance of at least 2; for simplicity of notation, we assume throughout that all these widths are exactly 2). \end{enumerate} The partitioning is illustrated in Fig. \ref{FIG:Stripe_Scheme}.
 Let $K$ be the total number of such stripes, and associate an index $j\in[K]$ with each from bottom to top.
 Clearly, $K=\Theta(\sqrt{n})$.
-For $j\in[K]$, let $\mathcal{S}_j$ be the set of vertices in the $j$-th stripe (the white squares in Fig.~\ref{FIG:Stripe_Scheme}).
-Further set
+For $j\in[K]$, let $\mathcal{S}_j$ be the set of vertices in the $j$-th stripe (the white squares in Fig.~\ref{FIG:Stripe_Scheme}), and set $\mathcal{D}_j:= \mathcal{S}_j\cup \big\{u\in\mathcal{V}_n:\,d(u,\mathcal{S}_j)=1\big\}$.